This article was updated with audio on August 15, 2025.

 The study compared the ability of nattokinase and other serine proteases to digest amyloid-beta (Aβ) fibrils, insulin amyloid fibrils, and human prion proteins.

-Nattokinase is an enzyme produced by the Bacillus subtilis bacteria.
+Nattokinase is an enzyme produced by the bacterium Bacillus subtilis.
 It is commonly found in natto, a fermented soybean food.
-It is also available over the counter.
+It is also available over-the-counter.

 Best Naturals Nattokinase 2,000 FU (100 mg)